ogelbric/tmclocal/README.md

 ```

 #Step 2:
-Install Harbor in the cluster (skip thi step if a regestry exists)
+Install Harbor in the cluster (skip this step if a regestry exists)

 ```
 mkdir harbor-install && cd $_